i am: stronger than I thought.

 i am scared: of people who are scheming and heartless…they just CANNOT be trusted

-The French book Fleurs du mal by Charles Baudelaire.
+i need: The French book Fleurs du mal by Charles Baudelaire.
 It is a composition of his best French poems.

 i am happy about: the fact that life meets a full circle